School of Accountancy

 Other Accounting Jobs

 Accounting positions are available in private industry, not-for-profit organizations, and government.
-Private industry employment may involve all or part of the various areas of accounting, financial, managerial, accounting information systems, and taxation, but emphasis differs depending on the type of employment: such as a comptroller, chief financial officer, internal auditor, forensic investigator, or credit analyst.
+Private industry employment may involve all or part of the various areas of accounting, financial, managerial, accounting information systems, and taxation.
+Positions include chief financial officer, internal auditor, forensic investigator, or credit analyst.
 In government, accounting graduates work in all the branches of federal, state, or local governments.

 BBA in Accounting